 Have you ever noticed the small cover on your headstock above the nut?
 Underneath is an adjustment for your truss rod.

 Some guitars have a neck that looks straight and others not so much.
 There are many factors that need to be considered.
-For example, the condition and setting of other parts on the instrument.
+For example, the condition and setting of other parts of the guitar.

 So you should always expect to see a slight relief for optimal results.
 A good guitar technician will know what to look for when setting up your instrument.